A warm welcome to the University of Graz!

 Once you have opened an account, please ask the bank for a printout of all the key bank data (IBAN, SWIFT/BIC, name of bank etc.).

-If you have been awarded a scholarship grant from the University of Graz, you need to send the following documents to our office, so that your scholarship payments can begin:
+If you have been awarded a scholarship grant from the University of Graz, complete the relevant steps in the Mobility-Online workflow.

 Students of the four universities in Graz can buy a student season ticket for 4,5 or 6 months at a special price, if they are aged 26 or younger.
 If you live in Graz, this ticket is valid for all public transport (bus, train, tram) in tariff zone 1 (Graz area, including airport).
 Students can also apply for a transport voucher (Mobilitätsscheck) from the City of Graz, to receive the student season ticket at a lower price.